 Toggle ItemHow long are my TOEFL scores valid?

-Your TOEFL scores can be no more than 2 years old from the start of the program (So if you are applying for Fall 2017 the latest acceptable scores would be from Fall 2015).
+Your TOEFL scores can be no more than 2 years old from the start of the program.
+(For example, if you are applying for Fall 2017, the latest acceptable scores would be from Fall 2015).

 Toggle ItemI graduated from an English-speaking university, do I need to take the TOEFL?

 Yes, our department still requires that you take the TOEFL if your first language is not English, even if you graduated from an English-speaking university.
 There are exceptions to this, but you will have to contact the department directly so they can evaluate your case.

 Toggle ItemDo I need to have all my letters of recommendation completed before I submit my application?

 No. You can submit your application before all your letters come in.
 We can re-notify your professors by email to send them in.